TannerUptegrove/EndeavorOSJourney/README.md

 # EndeavorOSJourney

-# Config Files and a Basic Guide to ssing EndeavorOS.
+Config Files and a Basic Guide to using EndeavorOS.